 '''

 EnterpriseServerSideConfigurationBuilder serverSideConfigBuilder =

 EnterpriseClusteringServiceConfigurationBuilder

 .enterpriseCluster(URI.create(

 "terracotta://localhost:9410/my-application"))

 // 1

 .autoCreate()

 .defaultServerResource("primary-server-resource")

 .restartable("data-directory-name")

 // 2

 PersistentCacheManager cacheManager = CacheManagerBuilder

 .newCacheManagerBuilder()

 .with(serverSideConfigBuilder)

 // 3

 .build(true);

 cacheManager.close();

+cacheManager.destroy();

 // 4

-cacheManager.destroy();

 '''

-1 EnterpriseClusteringServiceConfigurationBuilder's static method enterpriseCluster(URI) connects the cache manager to the clustered storage at the URI specified.
+EnterpriseClusteringServiceConfigurationBuilder's static method enterpriseCluster(URI) connects the cache manager to the clustered storage at the URI specified.
 The sample URI provided in the example points to the clustered storage instance named 'my-application' on the Terracotta Server (assuming the server is running on localhost and port 9410).
-2 The restartable (String) method accepts a logical data directory name to specify where the fast restart logs should be stored.
+The restartable(String) method accepts a logical data directory name to specify where the fast restart logs should be stored.
 The string specified here is a logical name, which should be present in the Terracotta Server configuration.
-The server configuration has a mapping of this logical name to a directory path.
+The server configuration has a mapping of this logical name to a directory of the server of the server configuration has a mapping of the server of the server of the server configuration has a mapping of the server of the server of the server configuration has a mapping of the server of the server of the server of the server configuration has a mapping of the server of the server of the server of the server configuration has a mapping of the server of the server of the server of the server configuration has a mapping of the server of the server of the server of the server configuration has a mapping of the server of the server of the server of the server configuration has a mapping of the server of the server of the server configuration has a mapping of the server of the server of the server of the server configuration has a mapping of the server configuration has a mapping of the server of the server of the server configuration has a mapping of the server configuration has a mapping of the server of path.
 Using this API is an absolute MUST to create a restartable CacheManager, in the absence of which theCacheManager will be created as a non-restartable CacheManager.

 3 CacheManagerBuilder uses serverSideConfigBuilder created in Step 1 above.

-4 Calling destroy() on the CacheManager will destroy all caches contained inside the CacheManager, all associated metadata and the CacheManager itself.
+Calling destroy() on the CacheManager will destroy all caches contained inside the CacheManager, all associated metadata and the CacheManager itself.
 This can be done to free up resources and to ensure that cache contents don't re-appear on a server restart.